Learn how to set up the Kandji API in Postman

 Import Kandji API Collection into Postman

-Follow these steps for an easy method for importing all available Kandji API requests into Postman.
+Follow these steps to easily import all available Kandji API requests into Postman.

 When new Kandji API commands are added, you will need to import the Kandji API again to have these new commands available in the Collection.

-- Visit api.kandji.io and click the Run in Postman button at the top right of the page.
+- Visit api-docs.kandji.io and click the Run in Postman button at the top right of the page.

 - Select Postman for Mac.